 Smoking will stunt your growth.
 It’s a warning that has passed from generations of parents to children.
 But does science support the claim?
-In fact, researchers have found that smoking can affect growth throughout a person’s life, sometimes in ways that may surprise you.
-But it should be no surprise that smoking poses the greatest threat to the development of children and unborn babies.
+In fact, researchers have found that cigarette Smoke can affect growth throughout a person’s life, sometimes in ways that may surprise you.
+But it should be no surprise that cigarette Smoke poses the greatest threat to the development of children and unborn babies.

 Effects on a Fetus

 The March of Dimes warns pregnant women not to smoke.
 Cigarette smoking doubles a woman’s risk for having a baby weighing less than 5 1/2 lbs.
 Babies with low birth weights face a higher risk for developmental delays and lifelong illnesses.
 Cigarette smoking may cause low birth weights in two ways: by triggering premature labor and by stunting fetal growth in the womb.
 According to the American College of Obstetricians and Gynecologists, the more a woman smokes during pregnancy, the greater her risk for a low-birth weight baby.

 A study in the International Journal of Epidemiology measured the growth of more than 9,000 children over a 6-year period.
 The research showed that children whose mothers smoked were significantly shorter than average.
 When mothers smoked more than 10 cigarettes per day, children’s heights were more than 1/2 cm (about 1/3 of an inch) shorter than average.
 The National Study of Health and Growth in the United Kingdom found similar results.

 Effects on Older Children and Teens